 - Duke Special Infant Care Nursery.
 Our multidisciplinary medical and neurodevelopmental clinic provides follow-up care for high risk infants.

-- Durham Regional Hospital Special Care Nursery.
-This nursery, staffed by Duke neonatologists, provides care for acutely ill and convalescing infants at our nearby Durham Regional Hospital.
+- Duke Regional Hospital Special Care Nursery.
+This nursery, staffed by Duke neonatologists, provides care for acutely ill and convalescing infants at our nearby Duke Regional Hospital.

 - Special Infant Care Clinic (SICC).
 This is a multidisciplinary comprehensive medical and neurodevelopmental follow-up clinic that is unique in its holistic approach to not only assessing development but providing nutritional, feeding, physical, and speech therapy for our patients.